katydecorah/katydecorah.github.io/_posts/2013-08-14-coconut-thumbprint-cookies.md

 image: http://farm6.staticflickr.com/5336/9510513917_12c4bc3152_z.jpg
 ---

 I found this recipe on a late night Pinterest binge.
-You know the one.
-The kind of binge where you can't keep your eyes open, yet you keep scrolling.
+I'm convinced people only post delicious treats at night time to enduce stomach howling.

 This recipe was easy, but time consuming.
 You have to roll each cookie into a 1.25" ball and then bread with coconut.
 And then you have to press a thumbprint in each.
 I found that the bottom of a 1/4 teaspoon did a much better job than my thumb.
 The teaspon came in handy as halfway through baking time, you need to repress all of the thumbprints.